Frequently asked questions about disability accommodations.

 When should students request accommodations?

 When referring students, please know that the College does not provide psychoeducational evaluations to determine whether or not a student has a cognitive disability.
-If students express an interest in exploring this, the director of psychological services can help students find local resources.
-In addition, students requiring attendant care services must make arrangement to provide for their own.
+If students express an interest in exploring this, the Director of Psychological Services can help them find local resources.
+In addition, students requiring attendant care services must make arrangements to provide for their own.
 The College does not assume the coordination or financial responsibilities for attendant care services.

 How will I know if a student has been approved to receive accommodations?

 Faculty should NOT ask students about their specific disabilities, make judgements as to whether or not they are eligible for the accommodations, or encourage them to try to do the work without the accommodation.
-If you have any questions or concerns regarding the accommodations or how to talk with students about their accommodations, please contact Laurie Kobik.
+If you have any questions or concerns regarding the accommodations or how to talk with students about their accommodations, please contact the Director of Academic Services.

 How do I communicate the fundamental expectations of my course?

-Individual faculty set the content and technical and academic standards for their courses and, as is the case for all students, students with disabilities are expected to meet those standards to successfully complete their courses.
+Individual faculty set the content and technical and academic standards for their courses and, as is the case for all students, students with disabilities are expected to meet those standards.
 The course syllabus is the best place to clearly articulate the standards and expectations for the course along with how it will be assessed or determined that students are meeting those standards and expectations.

 It is important to remember that accommodations that fundamentally alter a course or program are not reasonable.
 When there is a question as to whether or not an accommodation will fundamentally alter a course, the syllabus often provides the best guidance in answering this question, as this is where most faculty clearly articulate and share course expectations with students.